 Land Tasmania will provide data in GDA2020, upon request, via Land Tasmania's data supply methods: OpenData, LIST Spatial Data Delivery, and Raster Data Supplies.
 Refer also to Land Tasmania Services and Applications Datum Summary

-For Open Data and LIST Data Deliveries please contact the LIST Help Desk:
+LIST Data Deliveries please contact the LIST Help Desk:

 What tools are available for transforming data into GDA2020?